ekoerp1/eaglercraft1.5.2/README.md

 ## Importing and Exporting Worlds
 The worlds are stored in your browser's local storage, **you can export them as EPK files and import them again on all other Eaglercraft sites that also support singleplayer.** You can even copy an exported world to an entirely different computer, or send it to a friend, and import it and continue playing with all your progress saved.

-## LAN Worlds
+## Shared Worlds

-### Eaglercraft fully supports LAN worlds, you can share your world with any player and they can connect directly to it as if you are running a server in your browser.
+### Eaglercraft fully supports shared worlds, you can share your world with any player and they can connect directly to it as if you are running a server in your browser.

-**LAN worlds will work between any two devices connected to the internet, you are not limited to only players connected to your Wi-Fi network**
+### This feature was originally called "LAN Worlds" but has been renamed to "Shared Worlds" to avoid confusing people who believed it only works if both devices are on the same Wi-Fi network

-To open your world to LAN, go to the pause menu and click 'Open to LAN'.
-You can configure the gamemode and cheats and if you would like to hide your LAN world. **When you do not hide your LAN world, it will appear on the Multiplayer screen from the main menu to anybody else also on your Wi-Fi network.** Set the world hidden if you are at school or something and don't want everyone else in your class to join as well and start griefing.
+To invite players to your world, go to the pause menu and click 'Invite'.
+You can configure the gamemode and cheats and if you would like to hide your world from others. **When you do not hide your shared world, it will appear on the Multiplayer screen from the main menu to anybody else also on your Wi-Fi network.** Set the world hidden if you are at school or something and don't want everyone else in your class to join as well and start griefing.

-When you open the world to LAN it will give you a 'join code'.
+When you share the world it will give you a 'join code'.
 Simply share the code with your friends and they can visit the Multiplayer screen from the main menu and click 'Direct Connect' and enter the code and they will be able to join your world.

-Make sure they add the relay server your game opens the LAN world on to their "Network Settings" menu accessable from the Multiplayer screen.
+Make sure they add the relay server your game opens the shred world on to their "Network Settings" menu accessable from the Multiplayer screen.
 You simply must send them the URL indicated in the pause menu once the world is opened and they can use the "Add Relay" option to add the URL to their list.

 ### THIS IS A REQUIRED STEP FOR A PERSON TO JOIN YOUR WORLD, IF THEY DO NOT HAVE THE RELAY YOUR WORLD IS HOSTED ON ADDED TO THEIR "Network Settings" THE GAME WILL BE UNABLE TO LOCATE THE WORLD

-## Public LAN Relays
+## Public Shared World Relays

 ### Here are some public relay servers you can use: